yatiyr/yatiyr-portfolio/README.md

 This project is right now deployed on my instance in aws.
 It can be seen by navigating to [here](http://3.67.97.88:3000/).
 Both api and frontend are running on that instance.

+I will add a lot of blogs later.
+Right now, It seems that core functionality of my application has been finished.
+I can add and display blogs.
+I can even render math equations with katex but will try that out later :D.

 Here are some gifs of the pages of my portfolio app

 | **Home Page** |